What Every Dog Owner Needs to Know About Heartworm Disease

 But even if you don't live in a high-risk area, any dog that comes into contact with mosquitos is at risk.
 And because mosquitos can enter homes or bite dogs on bathroom breaks, even inside dogs can get the parasite.

 What Are the Signs and Symptoms of Heartworm in Dogs?

-According to Kleypas, most dogs diagnosed with heartworms don’t have any signs.
-Annual heartworm screenings during a pet’s annual exam tend to catch the parasites before they’re able to cause noticeable problems.
-The longer a pet is infected and the more worms it has, the more likely it is to have clinical signs.
+According to Kleypas, most dogs diagnosed with heartworms don't have any signs.
+Annual heartworm screenings during a pet's annual exam tend to catch the parasites before they're able to cause noticeable problems.
+The longer a pet is infected and the more worms they have, the more likely they are to have clinical signs.

 "The most common signs of infection include not wanting to exercise, coughing, and vomiting," Kleypas explains.
 "The most serious signs of disease occur in dogs with a lot of worms and include weight loss, severe coughing, difficulty breathing, pale gums, dark or bloody urine, collapse, and even death."

 Because the effects of heartworm disease get worse with time, it's important to have your dog screened for heartworms at least once a year.
 Kleypas explains that this screening typically occurs during your dog's annual wellness exam and involves two different tests: an antigen test and a microfilariae test.
 Neither test is 100 percent accurate, but using them in combination can yield better results: